-Your care plan may include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision making.”
+Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision making is particularly important for uterine cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue, called a margin, during an operation.
 It is typically the first treatment used for uterine cancer.
-A surgical oncologist is a doctor who specializes in treating cancer using surgery.
+A gynecologic oncologist is a doctor who specializes in treating gynecologic cancer using surgery.
 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have (see “Side effects of surgery” below).
 Learn more about the basics of cancer surgery.

 Common surgical procedures for uterine cancer include: